WEBINARS

 - Practical actions to strengthen governance, restore confidence and improve patient safety

-Senior and emerging nurse leaders, heads of nursing, matrons and system leaders accountable for quality, safety and governance, including those responsible for preventing failures and leading organisations through regulatory scrutiny or public inquiry
+Who should attend: Senior and emerging nurse leaders, heads of nursing, matrons and system leaders accountable for quality, safety and governance, including those responsible for preventing failures and leading organisations through regulatory scrutiny or public inquiry